chancesmith/chance-smith-gatsby-blog/content/blog/2020-02-03-simple-git-team-workflow.markdown

 Example: `[cart/item] add price and discounts #24`

-Breakdown: `[context_here] MESSAGE: details of actions taken in present tense #ISSUE_NUM`
+Breakdown: `[context_here] SUBJECT: details of actions taken in present tense #ISSUE_NUM`

 - `[cart/item]` mentions where in the app and possibly what component specificly was changed
-- `MESSAGE:...`Being consistant with the tense gives less variety in our how the team writes the commit message.
+- `SUBJECT:...`Being consistant with the tense gives less variety in our how the team writes the commit sbject.
 - `#ISSUE_NUM` the GitHub issue where progress was made

 When you metion the issue number in a commit, your commit gets associated with that issue.
 It's pretty cool to see the paper trail of progress on an issue.